Very interested in budo since childhood, he studied simultaneously and every day judo, aikido, and karate.

 He quickly immersed himself in Japanese culture, and during his numerous travels in Japan he absorbed both its language and traditions.

 Ten years of practice with Kobayashi Sensei allowed him to become his student, ten more made him his disciple, and another five his successor.

 In 1982 he founded the Académie Autonome d'Aikido, where aikido is taught by traditional means as well with the theoretical support from psychology, philosophy, and western and eastern medicine.

 In 1997, together with Kobayashi Sensei, Cognard Shihan formed the Kokusai Aikido Kenshukai Kobayashi Hirokazu Ryu Ha by establishing an ethics based on respect for the individual.

 In 1998, before passing away, Kobayashi Sensei handed over the responsibility of KAKKHRH to Cognard Shihan.

-In 2003 Cognard Shihan opened in Bourg Argental, France, the Kobayashi Hirokazu Kinen Aikidojo, traditional dojo devoted to his Master and venue used for the KAKKHRH Instructor Training Courses.
+In 2003 Cognard Shihan opened in Bourg Argental, France, the Kobayashi Hirokazu Kinen Aikidojo, traditional dojo devoted to his Master and venue used for the KAKKHRH Instructors Training Courses.